swiss-seismological-service/scrtdd/README.md

 ![Catalog selection option](/data/img/catalog-selection1.png?raw=true "Catalog selection from event/origin ids")

 While it is neat to have the background catalog in the SeisComP database, this approach has few limitations.
-First it may take a lot of time for `scrtdd` to load a big catalog from the database comparing to loading it from files.
+First it may take a lot of time for rtDD to load a big catalog from the database comparing to loading it from files.
 Also, since the background catalog should be periodically updated, old events are continuously updated with new origins, which can lead to a not optimal database performance-wise.

-Once the background catalog is configured `scrtdd` can be enabled and started as any other SeisComP module.
+Once the background catalog is configured rtDD can be enabled and started as any other SeisComP module.
 New origins will be relocated as soon as they arrive in the messaging system.

 ### 2.2 Testing